 The Digital Audio Specialist Certificate is approved for Perkins Grant Funding.

 The Music Department at GRCC understands that many students interested in recording technology are also interested in the business aspect of managing their own recording studio or producing records.
 Because of this, we recognize the importance for some of pursuing the Bachelor's of Science in Music Industry Management degree offered at Ferris State University.
-While the two degrees are quite different, it is the combination of skills in both music and business that could allow the student to become marketable in the music industry.
-It is strongly recommended that students who are considering entering the Ferris State University program contact the director of the FSU Music program as soon as possible.
+While the two degrees are quite different, it is the combination of skills in both music and business that could allow the student to become more marketable in the music industry.
+It is strongly recommended that students who are considering entering the Ferris State University program contact the director of the FSU MIM program as soon as possible.